cirKITers/qml-essentials/docs/usage.md

 Calling the model without any (`None`) values for the `params` and `inputs` argument, will implicitly call the model with the recently (or initial) parameters and `0`s as input.

+In the following we will describe some concepts of this class.
+For a more detailled reference on the methods and arguments that are available, please see the [references page](https://cirkiters.github.io/qml-essentials/references).

 ## Output Shape

 The output shape is determined by the `output_qubit` argument, provided in the instantiation of the model.
-When set to -1 all qubits are measured which will result in the shape being of size $n$ by default.
+When set to -1 all qubits are measured which will result in the shape being of size $n$ by default (depending on the execution type, see below).

 If `force_mean` flag is set when calling the model, the output is averaged to a single value (while keeping the batch dimension).